Brad Stevens, LeBron James Have High Praise For Marcus Smart After Game 2 Win

-BOSTON — Marcus Smart has been a difference-maker on the court for the Boston Celtics this season.
+BOSTON — Marcus Smart has been a difference-maker on the court for the Celtics this season.

-He nailed down 11 points in Boston’s 107-94 win over the Cleveland Cavaliers on Tuesday night and really ran the offense late in the game.
+Smart scored 11 points in Boston’s 107-94 win over the Cleveland Cavaliers in Game 2 of the Eastern Conference finals, but as is usually the case, Smart’s impact was felt in places other than the score sheet.
+Smart was diving for loose balls and making important plays all night, leading to head coach Brad Stevens labeling him a “true competitor.”

-“He’s a really good ball handler.
-He’s a good play maker.
-He’s a great passer,” head coach Brad Stevens said after the game.
-“He’s great at the running lob with Al (Horford).”

 “He matches his intensity with a physical toughness,” Stevens said.
 “We talked about it before the game.
 People talk about him all the time.
 Sometimes they focus on things that don’t matter, and the other times they focus on that he impacts winning.
 We are really glad he’s on our team.”